ikuhamada/state-doc/manual.rst

         * RESTART_FILE: geometry and velocities are read from the restart file ("restart.data").
 Wave function are calculated from scratch if not specified.

-        * GEOMETRY_ILE: geometry and velocities are read from the GEOMETRY file.
+        * GEOMETRY_FILE: geometry and velocities are read from the GEOMETRY file.
 Wave function are calculated from scratch if not specified.

 VIBRATION